 When you call our TPD insurance solicitors for advice, they will take additional factors into account in assessing your eligibility for a claim, such as your qualifications, experience, and training.
 If you have become unwell or injured, do not worry if you have not got a TPD-specific insurance policy.
-Insurance for TPD sometimes exists as a stand-alone policy, but it can also form part of your superannuation.People do not always know that they have TPD insurance, so it is vitally important you check all of your documents carefully – and the best policy is to give us a call today on 1800 960 096.
-Our total permanent disability dispute lawyers are waiting to advise you about your claim.
+Insurance for TPD sometimes exists as a stand-alone policy, but it can also form part of your superannuation.People do not always know that they have TPD insurance, so it is important to carefully check your superannuation statements – and the best policy is to give us a call today on 1800 96 00 96.
+Our Total and Permanent Disability dispute lawyers are waiting for your call.

 Once your TPD claim is prepared and lodged, in most cases, the insurer will request that you be examined by its own medical expert.
 At this point, the insurer may also request additional information.
 They will then assess your claim and decide either to accept or deny it.

 A TPD claim can be rejected for various technical reasons.
 Some claims are denied because the insurer’s interpretation of the terms of the policy means they consider you do not fulfil their definition of TPD, in other words they may argue you are not “totally” or “permanently” disabled.
 One way the insurer argues this is by obtaining medical opinion which states you have some, even a limited, capacity to return to work (hence not totally disabled), or you could return to work at some point in the future (hence not permanently disabled).
 Cases like this are often a result of discrepancies between medical reports and the exact wording of the policy.
 In cases where your claim is denied by the insurer our lawyers have vast experience challenging the decision and even proceeding to court if the circumstances warrant it.